-Both my babies liked to stay in for a bit longer (41+3 weeks and 41 weeks) and I found the pressure and stress I felt from well-meaning friends and family really hard to handle.
+All my babies liked to stay in for a bit longer (41+3 weeks, 41 weeks and 41+3 weeks) and I found the pressure and stress I felt from well-meaning friends and family really hard to handle.
 In the end, I turned my phone off and pretty much hibernated for the last 10 days of pregnancy except for going to pregnancy yoga which kept me calm and positive.
-That did result in a very panicked granny then ringing my poor parents non stop but it had to be done… It made me think that if there was to be a next time, I’d say my due date was a week later!
+That did result in a very panicked granny then ringing my poor parents non stop but it had to be done… So with my third baby, I told everybody that my due date was 10 days later!

 Here are some tips I have collected from wise yoga teachers, fellow Hypnobirthing practitioners and mums of snug babies to help you keep sane and distracted in the days past your due date…

 Plan something for every day - no one will mind you cancelling for going into labour.

 Know that your baby could be here any day!